Lawyer: US editor jailed in Myanmar fears he has COVID-19 | Law-Order

 Fenster has been charged with incitement for which he could be sentenced to up to three years' imprisonment.
 The military-installed government that took power in February has tried to silence independent news media by withdrawing their licenses and by arresting dozens of journalists.

-The US government and press freedom associations have been pushing for his release.
+The U.S. government and press freedom associations have been pushing for Fenster's release.

 Health authorities on Thursday reported 4,188 new cases of the coronavirus, bringing Myanmar's official total since the pandemic began last year to 212,545.
 There were 165 deaths recorded, bringing the total to 4,346.

-Fenster's lawyer, Than Zaw Aung, said his client told him during an online video hearing Thursday that he is infected with the coronavirus and has not received medicines he asked for.
+Fenster's lawyer, Than Zaw Aung, said his client told him during a video hearing that he is infected with the coronavirus and has not received medicines he requested.

 Insein Prison began a two-week lockdown on July 8 due to the virus surge.
 Fenster participated in Thursday's brief pretrial hearing from the prison, while the lawyer took part from a township court.